-- Reflects the pro rata portion of the executive officer's salary that we were required to reimburse to the Manager.
-For Ms. Mumford in 2018 this reflects the period from January 1, 2018 through March 30, 2018. - (2) Reflects the pro rata portion of the executive officer's bonus that we were required to reimburse to the Manager.
+Reflects the pro rata portion of the executive officer's salary that we were required to reimburse to the Manager.
+(1)

+Reflects the pro rate portion of the executive officer's share y and we were required to reimburse to the Manager.
 A percentage of such bonuses is subject to deferral.
-For Ms. Mumford for 2018, this reflects the deferred portion of her bonus from 2017.
-As previously disclosed, we are party to a Retirement Agreement with Ms. Mumford, pursuant to which her deferred compensation will continue to vest according to schedule, and in return she will make herself available to provide reasonable assistance to our Company during such vesting period. - (3) The awards shown in this column relate to OP LTIP Units.
-Subject to certain forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into OP Units on a one-for-one basis.
-Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such common shares, at our election The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.
-For Ms. Mumford, this reflects LTIP Units granted for her service as a member of the Board after her retirement. - (4) Amounts reflect dividends paid to the executive officers in respect of their unvested LTIP Units in each respective year. - (5) Mr. Herlihy was appointed as our Chief Financial Officer on March 30, 2018. - 6) Mr. Smernoff was appointed as our Chief Accounting Officer on March 30, 2018. - (7) Ms. Mumford retired as our Chief Financial Officer on March 30, 2018.
+The awards shown in this column relate to OP LTIP Units.
+Subject to certain forfeiture provisions, OP LTIP Units, may be converted, at the election of the holder or at any time at our (3)election, into OP Units on a one-for-one basis.
+Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such Common Shares, at our election.
+The aggregate grant date fair value was calculated in accordance with FASB ASC Topic 718 based on the closing sale price for our Common Shares on the NYSE on the date of grant.

+Amounts reflect dividends paid to the executive officers in respect of their unvested OP LTIP Units in each respective year.
+(4)

+Mr. Herlihy was appointed as our Chief Financial Officer on March 30, 2018.
+(5)

+Mr. Smernoff was appointed as our Chief Accounting Officer on March 30, 2018.
+(6)

 For those executive officers of our Company, excluding our partially dedicated Chief Financial Officer and our partially dedicated Chief Accounting Officer (our "Non-Reimbursed EOs"), we do not reimburse EMG for any of the Non-Reimbursed EOs compensation, but rather EMG compensates the Non-Reimbursed EOs out of its overall revenue stream, including the management fees that we pay to our Manager.
 Our management agreement does not require that any specified amount or percentage of the management fees that we pay to the Manager be allocated to our Non-Reimbursed EOs.
-Based on discussions with our Manager and EMG, we estimate that the aggregate amount of our Non-Reimbursed EO's total 2018 compensation that may reasonably be associated with the management and incentive fees that we paid to our Manager for 2018 was \$1.1 million, representing approximately 13.6% of the \$8.3 million in management and incentive fees, net of fee rebates, paid to the Manager.
-Of this \$1.1 million, we estimate that approximately 11.7% represented fixed compensation

-(e.g., base salaries) and 88.3% represented variable compensation (e.g., discretionary bonuses, profit sharing and partnership distributions).
+Based on discussions with our Manager and EMG, we estimate that the aggregate amount of our Non-Reimbursed EO's total 2019 compensation that may reasonably be associated with the management and incentive fees that we paid to our Manager for 2019 was \$0.8 million, representing approximately 10.5% of the \$8.1 million in management and incentive fees, net of fee rebates, paid to the Manager.
+Of this \$0.8 million, we estimate that approximately 16% represented fixed compensation (e.g., base salaries) and 84% represented variable compensation (e.g., discretionary bonuses, profit sharing and partnership distributions).

-For all of our executive officers, we and EMG do not employ contractual formulas in determining discretionary compensation, but instead take into account factors such as the officer's position, the officer's contribution to our company and/or to EMG's businesses, the performance of our company and/or EMG, market practices, reviews by the officer's superiors, compensation provided to similar employees of similarly situated companies, and, with respect to officers (such as Mr. Herlihy and Mr. Smernoff in 2018) whose compensation is only partially reimbursed by us, the compensation they receive from other sources (such as, for Mr. Herlihy and Mr. Smernoff in 2018, from Ellington Residential Mortgage REIT for their services as partially dedicated Chief Financial Officer and Chief Accounting Officer, respectively), and the percentage of their working time and efforts spent on matters related solely to us.
+For all of our executive officers, we and EMG do not employ contractual formulas in determining discretionary compensation, but instead take into account factors such as the officer's position, the officer's contribution to our company and/or to EMG's businesses, the performance of our company and/or EMG, market practices, reviews by the officer's superiors, compensation provided to similar employees of similarly situated companies, and, with respect to officers (such as Mr. Herlihy and Mr. Smernoff) whose compensation is only partially reimbursed by us, the compensation they receive from other sources (such as, for Mr. Herlihy and Mr. Smernoff, from EARN for their services as partially dedicated Chief

+Operating Officer and Chief Financial Officer, respectively), and the percentage of their working time and efforts spent on matters related solely to us.

 Daniel Margolis is compensated by EMG in the form of a fixed salary plus a discretionary bonus for his service as General Counsel of all of the affiliates of EMG for which he serves as General Counsel, including our Company.
-No portion of the management fee is allocated to his salary, nor is his discretionary bonus directly tied to the performance of EFC.
+No portion of the management fee is allocated to his salary, nor is his discretionary bonus directly tied to the performance of our Company.